akhoury/nodebb-plugin-import/write-my-own-exporter.md

         "_order": 1 // OPTIONAL, defauls to its index + 1

+        "_path": "/myoldforum/category/123", // OPTIONAL, the old path to reach this category's page, defaults to ''

+        "_slug": "old-category-slug", // OPTIONAL defaults to ''

+        "_parentCid": 1, // OPTIONAL, parent category _cid defaults to null

-        "_skip": 0, // OPTIONAL, if you want to intetionally skip that record }
+        "_skip": 0, // OPTIONAL, if you want to intentionally skip that record }
 ```